vladpalos/PrimaLuce/README.md

 # PrimaLuce 0.1

-Software Development Platform for ARM Terminals.

-A event-based (libeio) development framework on top of the Android Kernel (work in progress) for Android enabled devices, where developers can write applications in C, C++ and Lua.
+A LUA/C event-based development framework on top of the Android Kernel for mobile devices.

-The system runs on the Linux/Android Kernel and is compiled with all the necessary libraries (i.e. glibc, SDL, libeio, libev, libpng etc.) in such a way that written applications make no use of the Android (Java/NDK) System.
+The system is compiled with all the necessary libraries (i.e. glibc, SDL, libeio, libev, libpng etc.) in such a way that written applications make no use of the Android (Java/NDK) system.

 ## Demo
 [![ScreenShot](http://img.youtube.com/vi/IPz7lHmYF-k/0.jpg)](https://www.youtube.com/watch?v=IPz7lHmYF-k&feature=em-upload_owner)